 “The complexity of Ian Strange’s ISLAND lies in the balance it strikes between the socio-political realities that dictate who owns a home and who cannot, as well as the psychological experience of memory, longing and loss that we all carry with us through our lives from one home to the next.” – Sreshta Rit Premnath

-ISLAND premiered in an exhibition at FAC (Fremantle Arts Centre) in Australia from July 22 – September 16, 2017 and is currently on exhibition in New York City at 149 West 14th st. by arts organisation Standard Practice from November 18 – December 16, 2017.
+ISLAND premiered in an exhibition at FAC (Fremantle Arts Centre) in Australia from July 22 – September 16, and an exhibition in New York City at 149 West 14th st. by arts organisation Standard Practice from November 18 – December 16, 2017.